Impact of Eway Bill Implementation on E-Commerce Operators

 While many e-commerce businesses have collaborated with logistic service providers to meet their business demands, some players have built their own internal logistics infrastructure.
 While internal logistics businesses dominate roughly 50% of the market, the remaining 50% is controlled by third-party logistics service providers, including e-commerce-focused providers, India Post, and conventional Logistics Service Providers.

-Before the introduction of the GST, way bills were necessary to facilitate the supply of commodities.
-Physical documentation, known as waybills, were received from the VAT authorities.
-Waybills hindered and obstructed the movement and delivery of products across states because of their complexity and compliance requirements.
-Due to the structure's complexity, the transportation sector ultimately spent 30–60% of its time and resources on tax compliance, with 16% of that time being used by trucks to line up at interstate checkpoints for inspection and tracking.
+Before implementing GST, waybills were mandatory during the transportation of goods.
+These waybills were physical documents issued by VAT authorities.
+However, due to their complexity and compliance requirements, they posed a challenge during the movement and delivery of goods across different states.
+As a result of this, the transportation industry ended up spending 30-60% of its time and resources on tax compliance, with 16% of that time being utilised by trucks waiting in line at interstate checkpoints for inspection and tracking.

 Rules for E-Way Bills